 Marine Protected Areas (MPAs) are the most important tool that we have to ensure that marine wildlife is protected from human activities.
 Over the last few years, there has been a lot of progress around the UK in planning and designating new MPAs.
-In England we now have 39 Special Areas of Conservation (SACs) and 50 Marine Conservation Zones (MCZs) covering approximately 16% of English waters.
-New byelaws have been enacted by Inshore Fisheries and Conservation Agencies and the Marine Management Organisation to restrict human activities that are damaging to the protected features.
+In England we now have 39 Special Areas of Conservation (SACs) and 91 Marine Conservation Zones (MCZs) covering approximately 40% of English waters.
+Over 25 byelaws have been enacted by Inshore Fisheries and Conservation Agencies and the Marine Management Organisation since 2014 to restrict fishing activities that are damaging to the protected features.

 A brief guide to MPA management in England

 European environmental law requires Member State Governments to set up protected areas to ensure the protection of biodiversity both on land and in the sea.
 These sites are called Special Areas of Conservation or SACs for flora and fauna and Special Protection Areas (SPAs) for birds.
 Collectively these are known as 'European Marine Sites' (as of 2020).
 Government conservation bodies such as Natural England & JNCC carry out surveys, and in consultation with stakeholders determine where these habitats and species are and identify appropriate boundaries for MPAs.
 These sites remain in UK waters after Brexit, and will continue to be protected under UK regulations.

 SACs are not designated to protect areas, but to protect specific features (such as seagrass bed or pink sea fans) present within those areas.
 Designation orders for each site name the features which are formally protected, Conservation Objectives for the areas state whether features need to be 'restored' or 'maintained' to ‘favourable conservation’ status.